 - signing up to our blog, Facebook and Twitter accounts and sharing important news and articles with their own networks

-- continuing their professional learning and development in our courses and applying their skills and knowledge for the benefit of children and their families
+- continuing their professional learning and development in our courses and applying their skills and knowledge for the benefit of children

 - sharing lessons and ideas with our community through writing for our online and print media